As promised, here is another post about recently developed blocks for the upcoming Beta. Let's start with the Servo block:

 We have designed 3 activity pads at RGLabs, and RobotGroup has released them.
 I want to share the links here because they may be useful to Minibloqers.
 Those pads belongs to the Multiplo project, which is an open source robotics platform under constant development.

 The pads has been designed using Inkscape, an Open source SVG graphics editor and there are 3 of them: The one shown here allows to do general activities, like line-following, etc..
-There is also a sumo pad and a millimetric grid.
+There is also a sumo pad and a millimetrical grid.
 The 3 were designed to be printed with a standard plotter.
 You can download the PNG version (just to go and print) or the SVGs (which in this case are "the sources").
-Here are the links:
+You can download them this GitHub link.

 Enjoy!